AndresNamm/course_curriculas/aws_intro.md

 # Target Audience

-Developers and technical experts who want to get to know more about AWS through hands on workshop.
+Developers and technical experts who want to get to know more about AWS through a hands on workshop.

 # Preliminaries